Volume Three, Number Three

 Thought you'd like to know.
 The connection you made, isn't quite what it looks.Regards,

 These stories are just a few in this special four-page edition and the paper carries many great photographs collected by Huber's over the years.
 When you visit Huber's Cafe on the corner of SW Stark and Third Avenue in beautiful downtown Portland, pick up your complimentary copy of the Historical Gazette.
-If you have the pleasure of meeting James Louie be sure to tell him you read about Huber's on the internet.
+If you have the pleasure of meeting James Louie be sure to tell him you read about Huber's on our web site.
 I'm sure he will be pleased.
 One word of warning, Thanksgiving is the busiest day of the year at Huber's Cafe.
 Some customers make their reservations a year in advance, so don't try to "drop" in then.
 A new section has made it easier to get a table.
 In 1997, Huber's expanded into newly vacated space in the Pioneer building.
 Lucky for them it had a connecting wall, Huber's now has a street entrance on SW Third Avenue.
 It's a grand space and feels very much like the old portion of the cafe.
 My favorite section for lunching is the old bar section.

 Bridget E. Smith, editor & publisher